-This pay period shall be very two (2) weeks, commencing at 12:01 a.m. on Monday and ending at midnight (12:00) on Sunday.
-Employees shall receive their biweekly checks on the Friday following the close of the pay period.
+The pay period will be very two (2) weeks, commencing at 12:01 a.m. on Monday and ending at midnight (12:00) on Sunday.
+Employees will receive their biweekly deposits on the Friday following the close of the pay period.